 - Title/Signature Page

-Master’s theses and doctoral dissertations are required to include an abstract.
-If your abstract appears in the introductory pages of your thesis/dissertation manuscript, it must follow the same format as the rest of your thesis/dissertation (1 inch margin on all sides, double-spaced, consecutive page numbering, etc.).
+Master’s theses and doctoral dissertations must include an abstract.
+Your abstract must follow the same format as the rest of your thesis/dissertation (1 inch margin on all sides, double-spaced, consecutive page numbering, roman numeral or arabic pagination, etc.).

 A separate abstract is submitted to ProQuest Information and Learning (PQIL) during the electronic submission process and must be formatted following the guidelines on the ETD website.
 It is important to write an abstract that gives a clear description of the content and major divisions of the thesis/dissertation, since PQIL will publish the abstract exactly as submitted.

-Students completing their requirements under doctoral Plan A should provide copies of the abstract for use by the dissertation committee during the examination.
+Students completing their requirements under Doctoral Plan A should provide copies of the abstract to their dissertation committee during the examination.

 - Style and Format

 You should be guided on matters of style by the chair and members of your thesis/dissertation committee.
-Graduate Studies is not concerned with the form of the bibliography, appendix, footnotes, etc. as long as they are done in some acceptable, consistent and recognized manner approved by your committee.
+Graduate Studies is not concerned with the form of the bibliography, appendix, footnotes, etc. as long as they are formatted in a consistent and recognized manner approved by your committee.

-- Double spacing should be used in typing the thesis or dissertation, except in those places where conventional usage calls for single spacing – for example: footnotes, indented quotations, tables, and the bibliography.
+- Double spacing should be used in typing the thesis or dissertation, except in certain places on the title page, and those places where conventional usage calls for single spacing – footnotes, indented quotations, tables, and the bibliography.

-The preliminary pages, including the title page are numbered with small Roman Numerals which are centered at the bottom of the page.
-Begin numbering the preliminaries in lower case Roman Numerals with the title page which is always "i".
+The preliminary pages, including the title page are numbered with lower case Roman Numerals centered at the bottom of the page.
+Begin numbering the preliminaries in lower case Roman Numerals with the title page as "i".

-The text and all other pages of the thesis or dissertation, including charts, figures, caption pages, maps, and appendices are all numbered consecutively starting with Arabic "1".
+The body text and all other pages of the thesis or dissertation, including charts, figures, caption pages, maps, and appendices are all numbered consecutively with Arabic numerals starting at 1 (in most cases, this will begin with the Introduction or Chapter 1).
 These page numbers should also be centered at the bottom of the page.
-(In most cases, this will start with the Introduction or Chapter 1.)
-Do not start renumbering pages at any point in the body of your thesis or dissertation.
+Do not renumber pages at any point in the body of your thesis or dissertation.

-With the exception of the copyright page (which should not be numbered or counted in the numbering sequence), every page must be numbered consecutively and there must be no blank pages.
+With the exception of a copyright page (which should not be numbered), every page must be numbered consecutively and there must be no blank pages.

-- Your thesis/dissertation must be submitted electronically; therefore, the Office of Graduate Studies does not require you to provide a printed copy of your manuscript.
-However, members of your committee and/or your graduate program may require that you provide them with a paper copy.
-Consult with your graduate program and thesis/dissertation committee regarding printed copy requirements.
+- Your thesis/dissertation must be submitted electronically.
+Graduate Studies does not require a printed copy, but members of your committee and/or your graduate program may require a hard-copy.
+Consult with your graduate program and thesis/dissertation committee regarding printed copies.

 - Overall appearance